jdharveng/DATA_SCIENTIST_Movie_recommendations/README.md

 > - Within the cluster corresponding to the movie we are searching recommendations for, we searched _similarities intracluster_.
 Here we used « _cosine similarity_ » as measure.

-> So our recommendation system works finally as followed:
+> So our recommendation system works finally as follows:
 1. Find the cluster label related to the movie we are searching for
 2. Take the complete cluster corresponding to this label
 3. Within this cluster, compute the cosine similarity